ably-labs/NextJS-chat-app/README.md

-# Buidling a Realtime Chat App with Next.js, Ably, and Vercel
+# Building a Realtime Chat App with Next.js, Ably, and Vercel

 https://next-js-chat-app.vercel.app/